 Conclusion

-The Use of the D3 with JavaScript provides an incredible way to display data in visual way.
-There is a vast array of tools a developer can use to produce stunning interactive and scalable datasets.
+The Use of the D3.js library with JavaScript provides an incredible way to display data in visual way.
+Providing a vast array of tools, a developer can use to produce stunning interactive and scalable visuals from a range of datasets.

-This report has covered the technical aspects in creating manipulatingsimple headers to barcharts, however, the D3 library can create interactive maps using Geo Mapping through the GeoJSON encoding method.
-This provides a great way to visually track the use of data within a specific area.
-Virtually any dataset can be manipulated and bound to a visual representation not just online but within presentations and documents.
+This report has covered the technical aspects in manipulating the DOM to create a simple header to bar charts; however, the D3 library can create interactive maps using Geo Mapping through the GeoJSON encoding method.
+This provides a visual way to track the use of data within a specific area.
+Virtually any dataset has the potential to be manipulated and bound to a visual representation.
+This is not only useful for large presentations and conferences, but within company reports and websites.
+Combing D3 with data allows the predication of trends, patterns and associations, which in turn promotes growth within businesses having a positive impact on the economy and further project funding.

 Appendices

-Appendix one
+Appendix One - PHP Script Overview